'Tetris' Recreated In Conway's 'Game of Life' - Slashdot

 It will provide insight into development of other more advanced projects.

-Life is Turing complete (Score:3)
+Life is Turing complete (Score:4, Interesting)

 Conway's game of Life has been shown to be Turing Complete [wikipedia.org], so it can do anything any computer can do.
 You can use glider generators to construct a NAND gate, and then use NAND gates to construct any logic circuit, including a CPU.